Home » Nursing Care Plans » Nursing Diagnosis » Hyperthermia & Heat-Related Illnesses Nursing Diagnosis & Care Plan

 Some interventions above can be adapted for home care use.
 Providing health teachings to the patient and family aids in coping with disease conditions and could help prevent further complications of hyperthermia.

-• Determine if the client or significant others have a functioning thermometer at home and know how to use it.
+• Thermometer use.
+Ensure the patient and family have a functioning thermometer at home and know how to use it to monitor body temperature.

-• Educate the patient and family members about the signs and symptoms of hyperthermia and help identify factors related to the occurrence of fever.
+• Recognizing symptoms.
+Educate the patient and family members about the signs and symptoms of hyperthermia, such as excessive sweating, rapid heartbeat, dizziness, and muscle cramps.

-• Advise clients to monitor symptoms of hyperthermia during times of high outdoor temperatures.
+• Monitor symptoms.
+Advise patients to monitor for hyperthermia symptoms, especially during high outdoor temperatures.

 Recommended nursing diagnosis and nursing care plan books and resources.